LinuxCommandLibrary

 -i, --ignore-case

-Ignore case distinctions in both the PATTERN and input files.
+Ignore case distinctions in patterns and data

 -v, --invert-match